apify/apify-docs/sources/platform/integrations/webhooks/actions.md

 | `X-Apify-Webhook-Dispatch-Id` | Apify id            |
 | `X-Apify-Request-Origin`   | Apify origin           |

+### Description

+Description is an optional string that you can add to the webhook.
+It serves for your information, it is not send with the http request when the webhook is dispatched.

 ### Available variables

 | Variable    | Type   | Description                                                                         |